Tonewall/DeansDashboard/README.md

 2. Clear ports 3001 and 5001.
 3. Clone the repository into local.
 4. `npm install`
+5. For development, copy server.pem file into node_modules/webpack-dev-server/ssl/ to enable ssl.
 5. `npm start`
 6. Type in your GTID and password.
     * Make sure you have access to GTPD database